reframejs/reframe/docs/intro.template.md

 You can change your app's stack at any time.
 This comes in handy for rapid prototyping.
 For example,
-you can implement a first prototype as a frontend-only (static site) and skip a real database by hard-writing data in the codebase.
+you can implement a first prototype as a frontend-only and skip a real database by hard-writing data in the codebase.
 The prototype can then be deployed easily and for free.
 (To a static host such as Netlify or GitHub Pages).
 Later, when hard-writing data isn't sustainable anymore, you can add a Node.js server and a database to your prototype.